On a diffuse interface model for incompressible viscoelastic two-phase flows: Existence of Weak Solutions ( )

 \subsection{Stronger Uniform Estimate}

-With the \textit{a priori} estimate \eqref{Eqs:formalEstimate_reg} in hand, we are not able to prove the existence of weak solutions by passing to the limit as $ \eta \rightarrow 0 $.
-This is due to the very weak regularity of $ \bbb $, namely $ \norm{\bbb(t)}_{L^1} $, which is of no help to obtain the compactness.
-Thus, in this section derive a stronger estimate for the Cauchy--Green tensor, which was also carried out in, e.g., \cite{BB2011,BLS2017,GKT2022}.
+{Using only the \textit{a priori} estimate \eqref{eqs:formalEstimate_reg}, we are not able to simply prove the existence of weak solutions by passing to the limit as $ \eta \rightarrow 0 $.
+Even with stress diffusion, the regularity of $\bbb$ is poor, as only $\normm{\bbb}_{L_t^\infty L_x^1}$ and $\normm{\tr \ln \bbb}_{L_t^\infty L_x^1 \cap L_t^2 W^{1,2}}$ are controlled so far, and that is of no help to obtain the necessary compactness for $\bbb$.} Thus, in this section derive a stronger estimate for {$\mathbb{B}$} {with $L^2$-initial data}, which was also carried out in, e.g., \cite{BB2011,BLS2017,GKT2022}.
 Note that the restriction of the problem to two dimensions arises precisely from the stronger estimate, even in presence of the stress diffusion term $ \frac{\kappa}{\mu(\phi)} \Delta \bbb $.
-Multiplying \eqref{Eqs:fluid_reg-B} with $ \bbb $, using the chain rule, integrating over $ \Omega $ and by parts, we have for a.e.~$t\in(0,T)$,
+Taking the Frobenius inner product of \eqref{eqs:fluid_reg-B} with $\bbb$, using the chain rule, integrating over $ \Omega $ and by parts, we have for a.e.~$t\in(0,T)$, that